msayson/msayson.github.io/_posts/2026-06-20-deletion-is-not-always-deletion.markdown

 Additional considerations:
 * Already trained ML/AI models may retain implicit knowledge about personal data subject to deletion requests.
 * Deletion obligations extend to third-party data processors, and organizations must propagate deletion requests to them.
 However, it may be difficult or impossible to prove deletion by external vendors.
 * There is rarely a clean way to wipe single records from data archives or rolling backups.
 A common pattern is to configure lifecycle rules to automatically delete data over an age threshold.
-Preventing rehydration of personal data from restored backups is a larger problem we will discuss in a future article.
+Preventing resurrection of personal data is a larger problem we will discuss in a future article.

 ## Retention does not allow unrestricted processing